microsoft/cobalt/infra/templates/ado-bootstrap-iac-pipeline/README.md

 For this example, we'll be using `bash` running on a unix, such as OSX, Ubuntu or Windows Subsystem for Linux.

-1. Navigate to the main.tf terraform file of the [az-hello-world](./main.tf) template directory.
+1. Navigate to the directory where the `ado-bootstrap-iac-pipeline` template (where this `README.md` file is found).

-1. *FIXME: is needed?* Execute the following commands to set up your local environment variables:
+1. Execute the following commands to set the environment variables that the template will require for Terraform, Azure and Azure DevOps:

 ```bash
 # these commands `export` the environment variables needed to run this template into the local shell